A hulking landmark in the heart of North Scranton could change the face of Providence Square as it hits the real estate market.

 A full basement has a large machine with rotating shelves used in an analog past to clear physical checks by hand.

-While the banPNC3k has a new roof and new boiler, Mr. Sammon said those updates may not be enough to entice someone to renovate the building.
+While the bank has a new roof and new boiler, Mr. Sammon said those updates may not be enough to entice someone to renovate the building.
 A likely scenario would be a national buyer who razes it and builds something new.
 The value of a property like this is in the land, the location and the traffic volume that passes by.
 The building sits on a quarter acre that includes 22 parking spots.

 On a recent tour of the building, Mr. Sammon examined the masonry work and brass window casing.